4 Minute Read

 Nobody thinks filing for bankruptcy is a great idea.
 Even quality bankruptcy attorneys will tell you it is a last resort.
 The fear, the shame, the guilt—it turns your world upside down.
-Although they do everything possible to avoid bankruptcy, sometimes good people have to go through it.
+Although someone might do everything possible to avoid bankruptcy, sometimes good people still have to go through it.
 But it’s definitely not an easy out.

 The money class that will change your life!Get Started

-When you’re trying to crawl out of debt, the first thing to do is to make sure your necessities are taken care of: food, home (including utilities), basic transportation, and clothing.
+When you’re trying to crawl out of debt and avoid bankruptcy at all costs, the first thing to do is make sure the necessities are taken care of: food, shelter and utilities, transportation, and clothing.
 If you’re at the very bottom, make sure you pay for food and utilities.
 Then make sure your rent or mortgage is current.
-Lastly, work on the car payment.
 Don’t pay anyone else until these basics are covered.
-It’s not okay to lose the house because MasterCard is getting cranky with you!
+It’s not okay to lose the house because your credit card company is getting cranky with you!

 Sell Everything in Sight

-You have money lying around—in the form of DVDs, TVs, boats, clothes, books, furniture, tools, office supplies, craft supplies, and toys.
+You have money hanging around in the form of DVDs, TVs, boats, clothes, books, furniture, tools, office supplies, craft supplies, and toys.
 Get rid of everything you don’t need.
-That sounds drastic, but so is filing bankruptcy.
-Take the money you make and put it toward getting bills (including the mortgage and the car payment) up-to-date.
+That sounds drastic, but so is filing for bankruptcy.
+Take the money you make and put it toward getting bills (including the mortgage and the car payment) up to date.
 Those late fees are a killer.

-This means no frills.
-No streaming services, no huge cell phone plans, no eating out, no vacations.
-Generic food, beans and rice, water from the tap.
-Coffee you brew, not a barista.
-You get the idea.
+You’re trying to avoid bankruptcy here.
+That means your budget has no room for frills.
+No streaming services, no cable, no huge cell phone plans, no dining out, and no vacations until you’re out of debt.
+Buy generic food, eat beans and rice, and drink water from the tap.
+Drink coffee you brewed yourself, not a barista.
 And stick to your budget.
 Drastic times call for drastic measures.

 Get a Second Job